 Operating system: Windows 10

 Thanks to the boosted specs, the Nvidia GeForce RTX 2060 Super should be the card to get if you want to play at 1440p with ray tracing enabled.
-We put it through a cavalcade of benchmarks, and it is easily one of the graphics cards to watch in 2019.
+We put it through a litany of benchmarks, and it is easily one of the graphics cards to watch in 2019.

-In games, the performance delta between the RTX 2060 Super and the original model is even more stark.
+In games, the performance gap between the RTX 2060 Super and the original model is even more stark.
 In Metro Exodus, we were able to get 58 fps vs 53 on the RTX 2060.